- Application Questions

 South Orange, NJ 07079

-Q: What do I need to do after I am accepted to enroll?
+Q: What do I need to do to enroll after I am accepted?

-In order to attend Seton Hall University, the next step after you are accepted is to pay your tuition deposit and mail your confirmation of enrollment form (this form will be found in your acceptance packet).
+In order to attend Seton Hall University, the next step after you are accepted is to pay your tuition deposit by visiting the Deposit Page.
 See the complete enrolling checklist which is determined by when you plan to enroll:

 Enrolling Checklist for Freshman Students Enrolling in the Fall Semester.